-I started by using a nylon fine-detail brush to fill in the seagull's eyes, beak, and legs.
+I started by using a round brush to fill in the seagull's eyes, beak, and legs.

-For the top part of the seagull's beak, I used a mixture of yellow, white, brown, and black.
-On the bottom part, I mixed a grayish-brown tone.
+I used a mixture of yellow, white, brown, and black for the top of the seagull’s beak.
+On the bottom, I used a grayish-brown tone.